 - Two-Time All-Conference (Softball)

-Hayley Haakenstad made an immediate impact as a Husker freshman this season.
-She had an 11-win singles' season and picked up two Big Ten victories along the way.
+Haakenstad made an immediate impact as a Husker freshman in 2016-17.
+She won 11 singles matches and picked up two Big Ten victories along the way.
 A fierce competitor in doubles, Haakenstad earned 19 wins, going 19-9 on the season.
 She earned seven conference wins and played with four partners until she found a stride with Claire Reifeis.
 The two were the most successful doubles duo for the Huskers this season with a 15-6 record on the court.

 Off the court, she was named to the Nebraska Scholar-Athlete Honor Roll and the Tom Osborne Citizenship Team.

 Haakenstad, who was a state champion with both her tennis and softball high school teams, attended Chanhassen High School in Minnesota.
 Her tennis team won four conference championships under head coach Jim Mason, and Haakenstad led as team captain grades 10 through 12.
 Haakenstad held a career record of 149-10, was a 2015 class 2AA state champion, five-time section champion, six-time all-conference and 2015 class 2AA state runner up.
 Haakenstad also achieved the highest ranking of 38 nationally in G18’s doubes, highest ranking in G18’s Northern Section and the sportsmanship award as the USTA Texas closed regional.
 Voted team MVP by her softball team, all-around athlete Haakenstad also served as lead-off hitter and centerfielder for her team’s 2016 class AAAA state softball championship.
 Haakenstad attained a career batting average of .446 under head coach Joe Coenen.
 An outstanding student, Haakenstad graduated Magna Cum Laude and was 2015 Academic All-State and four-time Academic All-Conference.